vtdotsec/vtdotsec/README.md

 I'm a 22-year-old Computer Science student at IFSP (Federal Institute of São Paulo), Brazil <br>

-I currently work as a Site Reliability Engineer, <br>
-focusing on software development, resilient infrastructure and applications, including SRE and DevOps cultures. <br>
+I currently work as a Site Reliability Engineer, focusing on software development, resilient infrastructure and applications, including SRE and DevOps cultures. <br>

 I am also very interested in Artificial Intelligence! <br>